Published: April 3, 2018

 Click to download a simple Storyboard.

 Is your story intended to inspire?
 Amuse?
 Inform?
-Some books tell an amusing or touching story, but if your book has a message, present it without preaching or judgement.
+Some books tell an amusing or touching story, but if your book has a message, present it without preaching or judgment.
 Consider what you are trying to say, and how to say it in a clear, simple voice.
 Match the illustrations to the story tone and theme.

 Generally, picture books are aimed at children from one to preschool years, but they can reach higher grades, too.
 And I always remember that slightly older kids might be able to read them aloud to younger ones, as my kids did when they were growing up.

 Once your book is written and your illustrations are complete, you’ll need a designer to put it all together.
 A designer lays out the text with an appropriate font, creates front and back covers, and makes the files from which you will print your book.

 For more information visit our page on publishing children’s books.